DevOpsDolapo/DevOps_Projects/PROJECT 8/Project8.md

 After successfully deploying and configuring the two Apache webservers, we'll use a script to deploy and configure an Nginx load balancer and open `Port 80` to allow connection from anywhere.
 To do this, we'll take the following steps:

-### Provision an EC2 instance running on the Ubuntu OS**
+### Create an EC2 instance running on the Ubuntu OS**

 **Step 1: Click on the 'Launch instances' tab on the AWS dashboard**

 ![Alt text](Images/aws-provision.png)

-**Step 2: Just like we did for the Apache servers, fill out the details of the server, selecting the Ubuntu OS, and attaching (or creating) a key pair, then click on 'Launch instance' at the bottom of the page.
-Confirm that the instance is up and running**
+**Step 2: Just like we did for the Apache servers, fill out the details of the server, select Ubuntu OS, and attach (or create) a key pair, then click on 'Launch instance' at the bottom of the page**

+Confirm that the instance is up and running

 ![Alt text](Images/nginx-server-running.png)

-### Open Port 8000 to Allow Traffic from Anywhere
+### Open Port 80 to Allow Traffic from Anywhere

 **Step 1: Edit the 'inbound rules' under the Security Group tab of the EC2 instance**